michaelklishin/langohr/README.md

 ## Project Maturity

-Langohr has been around since 2011 and is now a 1.0 project.
+Langohr has been around since 2011.
+The API is stable.

-There are some improvements planned in 1.1 but overall, Langohr is a battle tested library.